abhashpanwar/Modelling-In-Operations-Management/README.md

 # Modelling-In-Operations-Management
-Modelling In Operations Management Projects
+Projects on Modelling In Operations Management.